 By July 2018, the date of the most recent update to this article, it has become the fashion to launch pretty much any search-related project as a “private search engine”.
 Some options, such as Search Encrypt, have been listed as malware, and others are little more than a front for affiliate marketers or MLM bods.
 One hilarious “private search provider” can currently be found plugging overpriced, pull-the-other-one fitness products on Facebook.
 “Private search” has gone beyond “gimmick”, and appears to be rapidly wading into scam territory.

 The now defunct Scroogle should take the credit for paving the way in the privacy-protected search genre.
 But among the current players, it doesn’t seem to be getting much.

 There is no question whatsoever that Google is the best search engine in the world for drilling right down into the depths of the Internet and unearthing amazing, obscure information.
 It’s not privacy-focused and it doesn’t pretend to be.
 Neither, of course, does it need to.
 When your search engine does what Google does – not just with Web Search, but with functions like Streetview, Reverse Image Search, etc – you don’t need a gimmick to get people on board.

-So is the privacy thing a gimmick?
+So is the privacy thing always a gimmick?
 Well, ask yourself this: if DuckDuckGo did not market itself on privacy protection, who’d be using it?
 The answer, I suspect, is hardly anyone.
-Whether or not the search providers calculatingly sat down and said: “How can we get more users?… Hmmm… Oh I know – PRIVACY!!!”, or whether they genuinely are committed to the idea through thick and thin, only they know.
+Before the lightbulb of privacy was shone in the direction of Gabriel Weinberg on Reddit, DDG was only getting between 10,000 and 30,000 searches per day.
+Whether or not all private search providers calculatingly sat down and said: “How can we get more users?… Hmmm… Oh I know – PRIVACY!!!”, or whether some genuinely are committed to the idea through thick and thin, only they know.
 But things are what they are, and we have to look at the situation as it currently stands.